 Sierra Negra’s mechanical and volcanic processes are an example of how alive volcanoes are and how they can change within a period of thousands of years.
 In fact, Sierra Negra is a young volcano and is a mere 535,000 years old.
 A baby, in volcano time.

 Part of this volcanic activity can still be seen in Volcan Chico.
 This area holds no vegetation.
 It’s completely covered by volcanic debris.
 Here you can get so close to the fumaroles that you’ll feel like you are in an Indiana Jones movie.
 Fumaroles are an opening on the crust of the volcano, through which pressure and gases are released.
 Fumaroles are a symptom of a healthy volcano.
 At Volcan Chico you will feel the volcano with all your senses.
-You will smell the sulphur-laden air, sense the vapours, and clearly feel how the temperature rises in contrast to the fresher air of the highlands.
+You will smell the sulfur-laden air, sense the vapors, and clearly feel how the temperature rises in contrast to the fresher air of the highlands.

 How do We Visit Sierra Negra?

-Our transport vehicles will drive you from Scalesia Lodge, where you will be staying during your Island-2-Island programme.
+Our transport vehicles will drive you from Scalesia Lodge, where you will be staying during your Island-2-Island program.
 It’s a 10 km drive to the caldera.
 The car will leave you at the parking spot, and from here you will start a 5-minute gradual ascent to the rim.
 Via a marked trail, you will walk from the windward side to the leeward side.
 Once you start getting into the leeward side you will start noticing the actual caldera.
 You can see many endemic plants along the way.
-One of them is the Darwin’s Aster – from the Darwinialthamnus genre – which is one of the seven genres endemic to the Galapagos.
+One of them is Darwin’s Aster – from the Darwinialthamnus genre – which is one of the seven genres endemic to the Galapagos.
 This kind of plant is only seen in the highlands of the island.